JonathonLuiten/TrackEval/docs/RobMOTS-Official/Readme.md

 Simply follow the code snippit below to install the evaluation code, download the gt data (and example tracker and supplied detections), and run the evaluation code on the sample tracker.

+Note the code requires python 3.5 or higher.

 ```
 # Download the TrackEval repo
 git clone https://github.com/JonathonLuiten/TrackEval.git